AMarkets review

 To start the process of opening an account with AMarkets you can visit the AMarkets trading platform here.

-This post is for educational purposes and should not be considered as investment advice.
-All information collected from https://www.amarkets.com/ on February 23, 2021.
+This post is for educational purposes and should not be considered investment advice.
+All information collected from https://www.amarkets.com/ on April 20, 2024.

 Is AMarkets A Good Broker?

-We spent over 3 months examining AMarkets in depth.
+We have spent over 5 years examining AMarkets in depth.
 Although we found some very useful aspects of the AMarkets platform that would be useful to some traders.
-Overall our feeling is that you would be better served with an alternative AMarkets broker.
+We feel that a alternative to AMarkets may better suit you.

-- AMarkets have an international presence in multiple countries.
-This includes local AMarkets seminars and training.
+• AMarkets have an international presence in multiple countries.
+Including local AMarkets seminars and training.

-- AMarkets are able to hire people from various locations in the world who can better communicate in your local language.
+• AMarkets can hire people from various locations in the world who can better communicate in your local language.

 AMarkets Risk Disclosure